canalplus/rx-player/doc/Getting_Started/ImportableWorker.md

 });
 ```

-Because the content might fallback on main thread when "multithreading mode" is not
+Because the content might fall back to the main thread when "multithreading mode" is not
 available (see [its limitations](./MultiThreading.md) for the list of reasons why), we
 generally recommend however providing both the `workerId` and a fallback function for
 cases where the content does not load in multithreading mode: